ShubhiJain67/learning/AWS/SQS.md

 ### Queues
 1. Standard Queue
+  - Nearly Unlimited API method (`SendMessage`, `ReceiveMessage`, `DeleteMessage`)
+  - A message is delivered atleast once but ocassionally more than 1 copy is delivered
+  - Ocassionally messages are delivered in order which it has been received
+  - Decoples live user from enetring into background work

 2. FIFO Queue - Order matters
-  - Order is critical
+  - Uses Batching
+  - 3000 calls per second for every API method (`SendMessageBatch`, `ReceiveMessage`, `DeleteMessageBatch`) = 300 API Calls each with a batch of 10 messages
-  - Order is on the basis of messgaes pushed in the queue
+  - Order is critical (Order is on the basis of messgaes pushed in the queue)
-  -

 ### Message Lifecycle
-Producer Sends Message in a Queue --- `SendMessage` ------ `ReceiveMessage` ---> Consumer Receives Message from the Queue ---`DeleteMessage`---> Consumer process the message and deletes the message within the `VisibilityTimeout`
+`SendMessage` Producer Sends Message in a Queue `ReceiveMessage` Consumer Receives Message from the Queue `DeleteMessage` Consumer process the message and deletes the message within the `VisibilityTimeout` `PurgeQueue` Remove all messages from queue keeping the queue in place

 > **`VisibilityTimeout` - Default `30 sec` Min `0 sec` Max `12 hrs`**